In-the-Flow Agentic System Optimization for Effective Planning and Tool Use: Introduction

 To train the planner on-policy within this agentic system, we need to overcome the long-horizon credit assignment problem inherent to sparse, trajectory-level rewards.
 We introduce \emph{Flow-based Group Refined Policy Optimization} (Flow-GRPO, Figure~\ref{fig:flow-grpo}), an on-policy algorithm designed for this setting.
 Flow-GRPO operates on \emph{in-the-flow} rollouts, which capture the full trajectory of states, actions, and tool events induced by the live system.
 Instead of attempting to assign credit with brittle, intermediate heuristics, we assign a single, verifiable final-outcome reward to the entire trajectory and \emph{broadcast} it to every turn.
 This design effectively transforms the multi-turn reinforcement learning challenge into a series of single-turn updates: at each turn, the planner has access to the full memory context and receives a consistent reward signal aligned with global success.
 This approach, coupled with group-normalized advantages to stabilize training, enables robust credit assignment and allows the planner to learn effective long-horizon strategies from sparse feedback.

-We evaluate \model on ten benchmarks across diverse reasoning domains, as results highlighted in Figure~\ref{fig:teaser_main_scores}.
-In our main setting, all four modules use {Qwen2.5-7B-Instruct} \citep{yang2024qwen2.5} as a backbone, with only the planner trained via Flow-GRPO. \model substantially outperforms top-performing specialized tool-integrated reasoning models and agentic systems, achieving average accuracy by 14.9\% on knowledge-intensive search, 14.0\% on broader agentic tasks, 14.5\% on mathematical reasoning, and 4.1\% on scientific reasoning (\S\ref{subsec:main_results}).
+We evaluate \model on ten benchmarks across diverse reasoning domains, as results highlighted in Figure~\ref{fig:teaser_main_scores}. \model substantially outperforms top-performing specialized tool-integrated reasoning models and agentic systems, achieving average accuracy by 14.9\% on knowledge-intensive search, 14.0\% on broader agentic tasks, 14.5\% on mathematical reasoning, and 4.1\% on scientific reasoning (\S\ref{subsec:main_results}).
 Notably, our 7B-backbone system even surpasses the $\sim$200B-parameter GPT-4o ~\citep{hurst2024gpt} across all domains.
+Further analyses confirm that our in-the-flow optimization with Flow-GRPO is crucial, far surpassing offline supervised tuning (\S\ref{subsec:training_planner}).
 The trained planner learns to optimize planning, enhance tool-calling reliability, and discover effective solution pathways (\S\ref{subsec:optimized_planning}).
-Further analyses confirm that our in-the-flow optimization with Flow-GRPO is crucial, far surpassing offline supervised tuning (\S\ref{subsec:training_planner}).
 Moreover, our training approach proves highly efficient, leading to increased rewards and condensed responses compared to traditional tool-integrated RL methods (\S\ref{subsec:traing_efficency}).
 Finally, we demonstrate that these benefits generalize, with consistent gains from scaling backbone size and turn budget (\S\ref{subsec:scaling_trends}).

 Our work makes three key contributions: (1) We present \model, a trainable \emph{in-the-flow} agentic system that directly optimizes its planner \emph{inside} the multi-turn loop.
 By coordinating specialized modules through an evolving memory, it enables adaptive long-horizon planning and robust tool orchestration.
 (2) We introduce \emph{Flow-GRPO}, an on-policy, outcome-driven algorithm that hat \emph{converts} multi-turn RL into a sequence of tractable \emph{single-turn} policy updates by \emph{broadcasting} a single, verifiable final-outcome reward to every turn.
 (3) Through comprehensive experiments on ten benchmarks, we show that \model with a 7B backbone outperforms specialized baselines and even larger proprietary models.
 Further analyses reveal improved planning, enhanced tool-calling reliability, and positive scaling with model size and turn budgets.